rishithaBura/RishithaBura/README.md

 > Rishitha Bura is a software development intern at 365 Retail Markets, which is headquarted in Troy.

 ### About Me
-1. I enjoy coding and making useful real-world applications.
+1. I enjoy coding and I am passionate about learning new software.
 2. I love reading books.
 My favorite genres are Fantasy and Thrillers.
-3. I am passionate about learning new software.
+3. I love listening to music.
+I like English pop and Indian music.

 ### Languages/Tools
 - Java